dalugm/sinolor-themes/README.md

 Colors are mostly selected from traditional Chinese color.

-Light ,Black (used in lightless night) and Vibrant theme are derived from dark theme.
+Light, Black (used in lightless night) and Vibrant theme are derived from dark theme.

 Forked from `doom-one`, `dalu-test-theme` which is only used to test color compatible is not recommended to use.